biering/blog/content/post/user-friendly-pattern-recognition.md

     "Meta"
 ]
 menu = "main"
-hidden = true
 +++

-### Currently, I'm working on a interesting project.
-It should answer the question for user-friendly pattern recognition on n-dimensional time series as a service.
+### Currently, I'm working on an interesting project based on a university course.
+It should answer the question if it is possible to combine a good user experience with pattern recognition on n-dimensional time series.

+## Background

+Before I start with the project I want to write a bit about the definitions.

 ## Problems